sot/cheta/doc/fetch_tutorial.rst

 Note also that this option is only available if you are locally running Python 2.7.
 It does not work if you are using Python 3 on your local client.

-kadi
-^^^^^

-On a machine without any Ska telemetry archive files directly accessible, the default is to use the kadi web server (http://kadi.cfa.harvard.edu) to perform telemetry queries.
-The only requirement is that the kadi web server be visible, which means being VPN'd to the HEAD or GRETA networks.

-This option works for both Python 2 and 3.